berkon/wireless-microphone-analyzer/README.md

 * **Mouse wheel tilt OR Arrow left/right** moves the frequency range down-/upwards

 * **\<CTRL> Arrow left/right** toggles between Vendor channel presets withing the seleted vendor specific frequency band.

+### Installation

+#### Windows
+Simply download and install the .exe installer.

+#### Linux (Debian/Ubuntu)
+Download the Debian installation package (.deb) and install as follows:

+    sudo dpkg -i <package_name>.deb

+If the command above fails, you might need to update the dependencies with:

+    sudo apt install -f

+In order to run the tool as non-root, you have to add your username to the "dialout" group:

+    sudo gpasswd --add <your_username> dialout

+IMPORTANT: After adding your username to the group you have to logout/login (or reboot)!